Survival for ovarian cancer

 The type and grade of ovarian cancer affects your likely survival.
 Grade means how abnormal the cells look under the microscope.

-Your likely survival is also affected by whether the surgeon can remove all the tumour during initial surgery.
+Your likely survival is also affected by whether the surgeon can remove all the cancer during initial surgery.

 Your general health and fitness may also affect survival.
 Doctors have a way of grading how well you are.
 This is called performance status.
-Women who have a good performance status have a better outlook.
+Those with a good performance status have a better outlook.

-Age also affects outcome and survival is better for younger women.
+Age also affects outcome and survival is better for younger people.

 More statistics